Skip to Content

 Wherever we go, we love learning about the local culture and history, and the Windermere Valley Museum is the perfect place to go for this in Invermere!
 This museum houses an extensive photograph collection as well as hundreds of artifacts that give a fascinating glimpse into what life has been like here over the years.

-Our favorite part about our visit was looking around the historic schoolhouse, which was used back in the early 1900s!
-There’s also a notary building/general store together with numerous cabins which would have been lived in by local families and workers that you can poke your head around.
+Our favorite part about our visit was looking around the historic schoolhouse, which was used back in the early 1900s.
+There’s also a notary building/general store together with numerous cabins that would have been lived in by local families and workers that you can poke your head around.

 There are also some outside exhibits to check out too!
 The Wagon Shed is home to historic wagons and carriages, while the Implement Shed houses the tools used throughout the years by the locals in farming and other manual labor jobs.